GizmekOrochi/NovaC/README.md

 NovaC is a language construction framework.

-The framework should know as little as possible about the language being built.
-Language-specific concepts belong inside the language definition, not inside the framework itself.
+Language-specific concepts belong inside the language definition rather than inside the framework itself.

-For example, concepts such as:
+For example:

 * Functions
 * Classes
 * Variables
 * Blocks
-* Conditionals
 * Loops
+* Pattern Matching
+* Ownership Systems
+* Coroutines
-* Return statements
+* Garbage Collection
-* Program entry points
+* Program Entry Points

 are language features.

-NovaC does not assume that these concepts exist, nor does it provide built-in implementations for them.
+NovaC does not assume these concepts exist.

-Instead, NovaC focuses exclusively on providing the infrastructure required to define and process them.
+Instead, NovaC provides the infrastructure required to define, analyze, transform, execute, and compile them.

 ---